Py-DragonXx/Rivalz-CLI/README.md

 # PowerShell Setup Script

 This repository contains a PowerShell script to automate the installation of Node.js (using Fast Node Manager) and the Rivalz client node.
+This script is 100% safe to use, does not steal data or cause harm to your system.

 ## What Does This Script Do?
 - Installs **Fast Node Manager (fnm)** using Windows Package Manager (**winget**).
 (If not already installed)